I. Executive Summary

 iiI.
 Contacting the Office of the Registrar to verify appropriate changes have been made

-- The Director of Communications for Academic Affairs will coordinate with the respective college communicator to prepare an announcement to be made to campus, which will include the effective date of the name change.
+- Academic Affairs will coordinate with the respective college communicator to prepare an announcement to be made to campus, which will include the effective date of the name change.

 - Academic Department - A unit within the college representating a discipline.
 For example, the Department of English is in the College of Liberal Arts & Sciences.